How to apply late fees to invoices

 Your invoices should always include a clear due date.
 If a due date is not specified, then the invoice must be paid within 30 days (60 days for business transactions) from the invoice issue date, according to UK law.

 However, the due date doesn’t have to be 30 days, you can set specific payment terms for each sale or customer.
 This may be 7 days, 14 days, or whatever you think would be best for your business.

 Invoicing software can help you keep track of your invoice status and follow up with any overdue payments.

 You can set your own late payment fees as long as they are within your legal rights.
-You want to charge enough so that the customer will act, but not too much that it makes your business seem greedy or is over the legal limit.
+You want to charge enough so that the customer will act, but not too much that it makes your business seem greedy, or is over the legal amount you can charge.